Craft Breweries in Baltimore

 Owned by Judy Neff—a former microbiologist who helped found Baltimore Beer Babes, a craft beer enthusiast group for women—this small-batch brewery in South Baltimore focuses on creating brews in partnership with area farms for super-fresh regional flavors.
-Checkerspot’s tap room overlooks the brew house, where they make combinations like a kettle sour brewed with all-local ingredients, or a milk stout with crab shells from a fifth-generation crab processor in Cambridge, Maryland.
+Checkerspot’s tap room overlooks the brew house, where they make combinations like a kettle sour brewed with all-local ingredients, or a Maryland style Rye Amber made from Chesapeake malting barley.
 Fittingly, the name comes from the Maryland state butterfly, a nod to the brewer’s appreciation for the outdoors.

 Diamondback Brewing Co.

 This 6,800-square-foot brewery and 50-seat taproom in Locust Point brews small-batch beer with a focus on ales, lagers and one-off styles.
 Among its peers, Diamondback proclaims a “slow beer” approach, allowing its crisp lagers to age for more than two months

 Fittingly situated in Brewers Hill—the neighborhood where beloved local beer National Bohemian once operated— Mobtown focuses on producing innovative beers that embrace local culture and integrate regional ingredients.
 Head to the tasting room to sample a mixture of classic milk stouts and hoppy IPAs alongside interesting concoctions like the hard seltzer made from cherry juice and Hibiscus flowers.